CaitlinConway/GuessWho/private-skeleton/README.md

-An online Guess Who? game utilizing web sockets
+An online Guess Who? game